EVALUATION SERVICES

 Play Therapy

 Play encourages speech, language, and social development within a natural environment.
-Turn-taking, sharing and generating ideas, assigning roles, initiating questions, requesting for needs functionally and joint attention are some of the skills that are targeted through play.
+Turn-taking, sharing and generating ideas and sequences, assigning roles, initiating questions, requesting for needs functionally and joint attention are some of the skills that are targeted through play.

 Social Skills Therapy

-Social skills training enables your child to use their language to better communicate their needs and ideas, understand the feelings of others, inference, use language for various functions and initiate and maintain communication and topics with others.
-Social stories may also be a component of social skills therapy.
-Sessions are held in small groups when children can be optimally matched.
+Social skills intervention supports children in using their language to better communicate their needs and ideas, understand the feelings of others, inference, use language for various functions and initiate and maintain communication and topics with others.
+We are trained in various programs including Social Thinking and are trained in Natural Language Acquisition (NLA) for Gestalt Language Learners.
+Sessions are held invidudually and in small groups when applicable and when children can be optimally matched.

 Feeding Therapy and Consultation